rcantini/rcantini.github.io/content/courses/ds4iot/_index.md

 ---
 # Course title, summary, and position.
-linktitle: Distributed Systems and Cloud/Edge Computing for IoT
+linktitle: Distributed Systems and Cloud/Edge Computing for the Internet of Things
 summary: The practical part of this course is aimed at discussing the main concepts behind Edge and Fog computing in relation to Cloud and Internet of Things architectures, with a special focus on the main tools and frameworks for modeling, simulating and implementing large-scale context-aware applications.

 weight: 1